-The extent of Jacob's ambition is illustrated when we read that he struggled in the womb with his twin brother Esau by grabbing his heel.4 By this, his original name Ya-akov-'el (= May the god El protect) was supplanted by the nickname 'Akev (= "heel"), referring to the reputation he acquired as a "heel-holder."5 Jacob's grabbing of his brother's heel "becomes a kind of emblem of their future relationship."6 It also was a portent of several later episodes where he tried to secure through his own uninspired trickery "blessings that God [was] already willing to grant but that [were] made conditional on [his] asking for them."7
+The extent of Jacob's ambition is illustrated when we read that he struggled in the womb with his twin brother Esau by grabbing his heel.
+[3] By this, his original name Ya-akov-'el (

+= May the god El protect) was supplanted by the nickname 'Akev (= "heel"), referring to the reputation he acquired as a "heel-holder."
+[4] Jacob's grabbing of his brother's heel "becomes a kind of emblem of their future relationship."
+[5] It also was a portent of several later episodes where he tried to secure through his own uninspired trickery "blessings that God [was] already willing to grant but that [were] made conditional on [his] asking for them."
+[6]

-In answer to Rebekah's prayer about the meaning of the struggle among her two sons that had already begun before birth, she received the answer that "the elder [i.e., Esau] shall serve the younger [i.e., Jacob]."8 According to BYU professor Catherine Thomas, "This divine announcement prophesied that Jacob, even though second born, should have the birthright and the attached patriarchal blessing.
-The Lord's description of these two nations reflects choices made by these people in the premortal world as well as the choices they would yet make in mortality."9 By prefacing the story of Jacob with this prophecy, the scripture reader is informed that Jacob's blessings eventually would be realized through divine intervention, not through "the improper means [Jacob] later employed to obtain his rights."10
+In answer to Rebekah's prayer about the meaning of the struggle among her two sons that had already begun before birth, she received the answer that "the elder [i.e., Esau] shall serve the younger [i.e., Jacob]."[7]
+According to BYU professor Catherine Thomas, "This divine announcement prophesied that Jacob, even though second born, should have the birthright and the attached patriarchal blessing.
+The Lord's description of these two nations reflects choices made by these people in the premortal world as well as the choices they would yet make in mortality."[8]
+By prefacing the story of Jacob with this prophecy, the scripture reader is informed that Jacob's blessings eventually would be realized through divine intervention, not through "the improper means [Jacob] later employed to obtain his rights."[9]

-In this article, we will take a glimpse at three incidents that illustrate Jacob's efforts to secure his blessings through "improper means": 1. his attempt to buy of the birthright from Esau for a "mess of pottage"; 11 2. his conspiring with Rebekah to trick Isaac into giving him Esau's blessing; 3. his effort to possess as many as possible of the flocks of his wily father-in-law Laban (though in this latter instance, it was eventually revealed that he was helped by the Lord).
-In each case - by way of contrast to Abraham12 and Eliezer13 - Jacob does not ask in faith14 and wait patiently for the Lord to bring about promised blessings "in his own time, and in his own way, and according to his own will,"15 but tries to force God's hand through his own anxious manipulations.
-However, by the time he is ready for his ultimate "wrestle with God,"16 his soul is "full of charity towards all men," and his "confidence [has become] strong in the presence of God."17 Jacob has become fit for the "doctrine of the priesthood to distill upon [his] soul," "without compulsory means," but rather gently and unforcedly "as the dews from heaven."18
+In this article, we will take a glimpse at three incidents that illustrate Jacob's efforts to secure his blessings through "improper means": 1. his attempt to buy of the birthright from Esau for a "mess of pottage"; [10] 2. his conspiring with Rebekah to trick Isaac into giving him Esau's blessing; 3. his effort to possess as many as possible of the flocks of his wily father-in-law Laban (though in this latter instance, it was eventually revealed that he was helped by the Lord).
+In each case - by way of contrast to Abraham[11] and Eliezer[12] - Jacob does not ask in faith[13] and wait patiently for the Lord to bring about promised blessings "in his own time, and in his own way, and according to his own will,"[14] but tries to force God's hand through his own anxious manipulations.
+However, by the time he has finished his service with Laban he is ready for his ultimate "wrestle with God," [15] as will be outlined in the next article in this series.